 - Choosing well-constructed, supportive shoes that are appropriate for the child’s activity

 - Avoiding or limiting wearing of cleated athletic shoes.

 Are You Looking for a Sever's Disease Expert in Austin, TX?

-If you are looking for sever's disease care, you should reach out to an experienced podiatrist.
+If you are looking for Sever's disease care, you should reach out to an experienced podiatrist.
 Austin Foot and Ankle Specialists can help.
 Our office provides a wide variety of advanced, effective treatment options for all kinds of painful conditions.
 Ready to schedule an appointment?
-Contact us online our Austin office at 512.328.8900.
+Contact us online or call our Austin office at 512.328.8900.